 No. Respondents who are signed in to Dropbox can upload documents without adding extra information.
 Respondents who aren’t logged in, or don’t have an account, will be asked to enter their name and email.
 However, their email isn’t passed on to you.
 Their name is added to the file name.

-You can’t customise or white-label file requests or remove Dropbox branding on your upload page.
+You can’t customize or white-label file requests or remove Dropbox branding on your upload page.
 Once your respondents upload documents, they will be asked if they want to sign up for Dropbox, if they haven’t already.
 File request forms are designed by Dropbox, using their branding.

 4. Can you send clients reminder emails?